pivotal/docs-tap/workloads/spec-reference.md

 The `image-provider` in the supply chains provides a container image carrying the application already built to further resources.

-Depending on how the Workload is configured, for example, if using [pre-built images](../scc/pre-built-image.hbs.md) or [building from source](../scc/building-from-source.hbs.md), different semantics apply:
+Different semantics apply, depending on how the workload is configured, for example, if using [pre-built images](../scc/pre-built-image.hbs.md) or [building from source](../scc/building-from-source.hbs.md), :

 - pre-built: an `ImageRepository` object is created aiming at providing a reference to the latest image found matching the name as specified in